mckennalab/Circuitseq/README.md

 Things you'll need:

 - fast5 folder location from your Oxford Nanopore run
-- Docker setup with access for your username
+- Docker, configured with access for your username
 - Optionally a GPU, which speeds up basecalling and other steps

 The computational pipeline starts from a directory of raw Nanopore fast5 files.
 Circuit-seq uses the Nextflow pipeline engine to shuffle data through each step and output assemblies, plasmid assessments, and other information about each plasmid.
 First you'll need to have Nextflow installed:

 ### Install [Nextflow](https://www.nextflow.io/) using the commands below:

-- Check that you have hava 8 or later:
+- Check that you have have version 8 or later:
 ```java -version ```

 - download nextflow: